iterative/dvc.org/content/docs/user-guide/dvc-files.md

 - `cmd` (always present): Executable command defined in this stage
 - `wdir`: Working directory for the stage command to run in (relative to the file's location).
-Any other paths in the stage are also based on this.
+Any paths in other fields are also based on this.
 It defaults to `.` (the file's location).
 - `deps`: List of <abbr>dependency</abbr> file or directory paths of this stage (relative to `wdir`).
 See [Dependency entries](#dependency-entries) above for